-1. Remove the battery cover and hold-down clamp, disconnect the battery cables and lift the battery out of the tray.
+Remove the battery clamp/protector plate, disconnect the battery cables and lift the battery out of the tray.

 IMPORTANT: Battery must be removed from the mower before filling with electrolyte.

 IMPORTANT: Obtain and use only battery grade sulfuric acid electrolyte with a 1.265 specific gravity to activate the battery.
 DO NOT use water or any other liquid during initial activation.